-It is undeniable that the manufacturing of industrial conveyor belts produces a big carbon footprint.
-Andries Smilda, sales and marketing director with Netherlands-based Dunlop Conveyor Belting, looks at the issues facing everyone involved in the conveyor belt industry and the part we can all play in helping to prevent global warming ever before have the environmental issues facing the world presented a greater challenge or held such a dramatically high profile.
-It is widely accepted that action urgently needs to be taken by the biggest industrialized nations to slow the global warming process, but what contribution can we all make personally to help prevent catastrophe?
+Never before have the environmental issues facing the world presented a greater challenge or held such a dramatically high profile.
+It is widely accepted that action urgently needs to be taken by the biggest industrialized nations to slow the global warming process but what contribution can we make personally?
+Here, Andries Smilda, a director of Netherlands-based Dunlop Conveyor Belting, looks at the issues facing everyone involved in the conveyor belt industry and the part we can play in helping to prevent catastrophe.